SPDUK/rails-blog/README.md

 ___

-A CRUD app including search, join tables and authentication including admin rights, made with Ruby on Rails using SQLite/PostgreSQL database.
+A CRUD app including search, join tables and authentication with admin rights, made using Ruby on Rails and SQLite database.

 * **Articles** - A list of all articles posted by any user
 * **Users**- A list of all current signed up users, each have a profile showing all articles